Sheikh Mohammed praises Dubai Metro workers on 15th anniversary

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-The Ruler of Dubai said that "punctuality is a culture, a virtue, and a noble cultural value," adding that the Metro represents the emirate's culture.
+The leader said that "punctuality is a culture, a virtue, and a noble cultural value," adding that the Metro represents the emirate's culture.

 Watch a video of the Metro's journey, shared by RTA on X, here: